 - Limit your emails per destination domain to a maximum of 60 emails per minute

 The limits might look odd, because in case you send 200 emails per 10 minutes, wouldn’t that mean that you send 1200 emails per hour?
 Unfortunately it does not exactly work that way.
 They are hard limits of the maximum amount of emails you can send per second/10 minutes/hour/day/domain, without the risk of being rate limited.

 When the rate limiter is active, emails will be stored on the mailserver to be delivered at a later time.

 - If you want to send 900 emails, you can safely send them in batches of 200 per 10 minutes.

 - If you want to send 1200 emails, you can send 1000 spread over the first hour, and then you have 200 left to send the next hour.

 Sending mail through third parties

-If you are sending larger mailings containing 5000 emails and up per day you are recommended to use an external mail provider like Mailchimp, Klaviyo to send your mail.
+If you are sending larger mailings containing 5000 emails and up per day you are recommended to use an external mail provider like Mailchimp or Klaviyo to send your mail.

-By looking at the mail-headers it is possible to verify whether mails were rate-limited: all mails include a
+By looking at mail headers it is possible to verify whether emails were rate limited: all emails include a